Ryan-R-C/Ryan-R-C/README.md

 - 🔑 I’m currently learning Solidity and Web3 to Crypto Transactions
 - 💻 I’m currently learning JavaScript and React to Front End
 - 📱 React Native to Mobile
-- 📙 Sequelize, NodeJs and Docker to backend!
+- 📙 Sequelize, NodeJs and Docker to Back end!

 <br>